-This Technical Bulletin is issued by the Auditing and Assurance Standards Committee of the Hong Kong Institute of Certified Public Accountants (HKICPA).
-The Technical Bulletin does not constitute an auditing or assurance standard.
+This guidance is issued by the Auditing and Assurance Standards Committee of the Hong Kong Institute of Certified Public Accountants (HKICPA).
+The guidance does not constitute an auditing or assurance standard.
 Professional judgement should be used by members in its application.
-No responsibility for loss occasioned to any person acting or refraining from action as a result of any material in this Technical Bulletin can be accepted by the HKICPA.
+No responsibility for loss occasioned to any person acting or refraining from action as a result of any material in this discussion paper can be accepted by the HKICPA.